teocomi/OBJ-to-DirectShape/README.md

 This sets up a CLI application with two commands:

 1. the main function command, that implements the Speckle Automate function's anatomy
-2. `generate-schema` -> a helper command that can generate the JSON Schema from the function author provided `FunctionInputs` class.
+2. `generate-schema`: a helper command that can generate the JSON Schema from the function author provided `FunctionInputs` class.
 This command is called whenever a new version of the function is published to automate.

 ### Function Implementation (`AutomateFunction.cs`)